Illinois Lawyers for National Vaccine Injury Compensation Program

 The Vaccine Act imposes several statutory requirements that must be met before an individual is eligible to file a petition for compensation.

-- The injured person must have received a vaccine that is covered under the act.
+- The injured person must have received a vaccine that is covered under the Act.
 A parent or legal guardian can file on behalf of a minor child or disabled adult, and a legal representative of an estate can file on behalf of a deceased person.

 - The covered vaccine must be administered in the United States; be administered to a US citizen or a dependent serving abroad in the armed forces or as an employee of the US government; or the vaccine manufacturer was located in the United States and the person who received the vaccine abroad returned to the United States within six months after receiving the vaccine.